-Molpé music is alson involved in career development for Mohamed Abozekry and Vincent Peirani.
+Molpé music is alson involved in career development of french accordionist Vincent Peirani.

 “What this Nice-borned Parisian teases out of his accordion is something the likes of which world has never heard before.
 The great French accordion tradition, from Galliano to Matinier, shines through, but he takes it further with a new, characteristic expressiveness.
 It is a future virtuoso that is playing here!” says the Süddeutsche Zeitung newspaper.

 The French accordionist, vocalist and composer Vincent Peirani was born in Nice on 24.4.1980.
 He started playing the accordion at the age of eleven, simultaniously with the clarinet at the “Conservatoire National de Région” in Nice, and it didn’t take long for his gift to start showing.
 Between 1994 and 1998, he won numerous international awards and competitions for classical accordion, including the Klingenthaler Accordion Competition (Germany), the award of the accordion festival in Castelfidardo (Italy), the “Trophée Mondial at Cassino” (Italy) and the international “Reinach” accordion competition (Switzerland).
 The highlight of these accolades was the first place in the competition for classical accordion at the “Conservatoire National Supérieur de Musique” in Paris in 1996.
 These early successes quickly enabled Vincent Peirani to appear at festivals all around Europe (Bayreuth, Salzburg, Vienna, Rome, Stockholm).